palikar/dotfiles/.emacs.d/EMACS.md

 # Markdown

 Markdown is not as pretty as Org-mode but is widely used throughout the Internet.
-I often have to open *.md* files and therefore it's woorth making them look pretty in my emacs.
+I often have to open *.md* files and therefore it's worth making them look pretty in my emacs.
 The `markdown-mode` provies exaclty that. -[markdown-mode](https://jblevins.org/projects/markdown-mode/)

 ```emacs-lisp
 (autoload 'markdown-mode "markdown-mode"